-Matter for Consideration Response the Environment Administration Act 1991), and (k) to ensure that the type, bulk, scale and size of development is appropriate for the location and protects and improves the natural scenic quality of the surrounding area, and (I) to encourage a strategic approach to coastal management." (b) "existing public access to and along the coastal foreshore for pedestrians or persons with a disability should be retained and, where possible, public access to and along The completed works will have a similar footprint and configuration as the existing sea wall and will not reduce public access along the beach. the coastal foreshore for pedestrians or persons with a disability should be improved," The proposed works will have a positive impact on public safety and will be an improvement to public access along the beach.
-There is an existing access onto the beach from the Old Jetty Site.
-The works will not impact on this existing access but are consistent with it. (c) opportunities to provide new public access to and along the coastal foreshore for pedestrians or persons with a disability, The existing pedestrian access from the Old Jetty Site to the beach will be maintained. (d) the suitability of development given its type, location and design and its relationship with the surrounding area, The suitability of the works have been the subject of NSW Supreme Court proceedings and this DA is being lodged to carry out the repair works as contemplated by the Orders of the court.
-The repairs to the sea wall are entirely suitable for this location. (e) any detrimental impact that development may have on the amenity of the coastal foreshore, including any significant overshadowing of the coastal foreshore and The proposed repairs to the sea wall will have the positive effect of better protecting the coastal foreshore and will have no effect on overshadowing or
+Matter for Consideration Response (k) to ensure that the type, bulk, scale and size of development is appropriate for the location and protects and improves the natural scenic quality of the surrounding area, and (I) to encourage a strategic approach to coastal management." "existing public access to and along the coastal foreshore for pedestrians or persons with a disability should be retained and, where possible, public access to and along The completed works will have a similar footprint and configuration as the existing sea wall and will not reduce public access along the beach. the coastal foreshore for pedestrians or persons with a disability should be improved," The proposed works will have a positive impact on public safety and will be an improvement to public access along the beach.
+There is an existing access onto the beach from the end of the Don Street road reserve.
+The works will not impact on this existing access but are consistent with it. (c) opportunities to provide new public access to and along the coastal foreshore for pedestrians or persons with a disability, The existing pedestrian access from the Don Street road reserve to the beach will be maintained and the works preserve public access. (d) the suitability of development given its type, location and design and its relationship with the surrounding area, The suitability of the works have been the subject of NSW Supreme Court proceedings and this DA is being lodged to carry out the repair works as contemplated by the Orders of the court.
+The repairs to the sea wall are entirely suitable for this location. (e) any detrimental impact that development may have on the amenity of the coastal foreshore, including any significant overshadowing of the coastal foreshore and any significant loss of views from a public The proposed repairs to the sea wall will have the positive effect of better protecting the coastal foreshore and will have no effect on overshadowing or loss of views from public places to the